 - (a) Projects authorized by this GP shall have no more than minimal direct, secondary and cumulative adverse environmental impacts.
-Applicants should provide information on secondary and cumulative impacts (see Appendix D).
-Mitigation may be required to offset unavoidable impacts (see GC 15) and to ensure that they are no more than minimal. - (b) Secondary impacts to waterway and/or wetland areas, (e.g., areas drained, flooded, cleared, excavated or fragmented) shall be added to the total fill area when determining whether the project qualifies for Category 1 or 2.
-Direct, secondary and cumulative impacts are defined at Appendix A, Endnote 2 - Unless specifically authorized, no work shall drain a water of the U.S. by providing a conduit for water on or below the surface. - Site clearing, grading and construction activities in the upland habitat surrounding vernal pools ("vernal pool management areas") are secondary impacts.
-See GC 15. - 4.
+Applicants should provide information on secondary and cumulative impacts.
+Compensatory mitigation may be required to offset unavoidable impacts (see GC 15) and to ensure that they are no more than minimal.
+Compensatory mitigation will be determined on a case-by-case basis. - (b) Secondary impacts to waterway and/or wetland areas, (e.g., areas drained, flooded, cleared, excavated or fragmented) shall be added to the total fill area when determining whether the project qualifies for Category 1, 2 or an Individual Permit. - (c) Site clearing, grading and construction activities in the upland habitat surrounding vernal pools (Vernal Pool Envelope and Vernal Pool Critical Terrestrial Habitat) may be secondary impacts, but first there must be wetland/waterway fill on the project site. - 4.
 Discretionary Authority.
 Notwithstanding compliance with the terms and conditions of this permit, the Corps retains discretionary authority to require an Individual Permit review based on concerns for the aquatic environment or for any other factor of the public interest [33 CFR 320.4(a)].
 This authority is invoked on a case-by-case basis whenever the Corps determines that the potential consequences of the proposal warrant Individual Permit review based on the concerns stated above.
 This authority may be invoked for projects with cumulative environmental impacts that are more than minimal or if there is a special resource or concern associated with a particular project that is not already covered by the remaining conditions of the GP that warrants greater review.
 Whenever the Corps notifies an applicant that an Individual Permit is required, the project is not authorized under this GP and no work may be conducted until an Individual Permit is obtained or until the Corps notifies the applicant that further review has demonstrated that the work may proceed under this GP.